dmorenog01/tasave-native/README.md

 - Add routing and other screens (graph, rate, info pages) Expo Router

 - numbers should be stored as floats and displayed as strings to preserve precision.
 (Done)
 - calculation should be updated when rate is changed.
+(Done)

 - fix name when number is too big